gentoolink/gentoolinkcom/content/pages/home.md

-# Are you confused about your web content?
+# Are you confused about the web?
 ![Solutions to your puzzle](/images/puzzle.jpg)
 ### I can take the mystery out of the equation.
+There is allot to think about when building a website.

 ### Mobile Ready Web Solutions
 ![Mobile Ready](/images/mobile.jpg)